Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 ```

 #### 6. Retrieve the broker string from the MSK cluster.
-Go to the [MSK](https://us-west-2.console.aws.amazon.com/msk/#/clusters) console and click on the newly created MSK cluster, it should have a substring `MSKCluster` in its name.
+Go to the [MSK](https://us-west-2.console.aws.amazon.com/msk/#/clusters) console and click the newly created MSK cluster, it should have a substring `MSKCluster` in its name.

 ![](assets/bs-1.png)